Working in aged care

 There may be a small number of older people in New Zealand who may be unwilling to receive care from a person from another country or culture.
 Reasons for this may include their difficulty understanding your accent or perceived cultural differences.
 It may be a personal preference or something to do with a health condition.

-If you have questions or concerns, talk to your employer or manager or contact one of the organisations mentioned on page 27.
+If you have questions or concerns, talk to your employer or manager.

 How Kiwis communicate